warvik/Booknav/README.txt

 1. Download module from http://drupal.org/project/booknav and extract it in the sites/all/modules/ directory.

-2. Download the plugin and extract plugin into sites/all/modules/booknav/ directory.
+2. Download the jQuery Treeview plugin and extract it into sites/all/modules/booknav/ directory.
    Make sure you have these two paths correct:

     JS:  booknav/jquery-treeview/jquery.treeview.js
     CSS: booknav/jquery-treeview/jquery.treeview.css

 3. Enable module in Administer -> Site bulding -> Modules.
 This module requires the Book module to be enabled.
-This module is found in core, but are not enabled by default.
+Book module is found in core, but are not enabled by default.

 4. Visit Administer -> Site configuration -> Booknav settings and familiarize yourself with the different settings/options for this module.